 Many women experience more vivid dreams during the last half of pregnancy.
 If what you are dreaming about is worrying you, talk with your health care provider.

-Be sure you’ve scheduled your tour of DeKalb Medical’s Women’s Center. all 404.501.WELL.
+Be sure you’ve scheduled your tour of Emory Decatur Hospital’s Women’s Center. all 404.501.WELL.
 You’ll learn:

 If you can’t come for a tour, please call 404.501.1389 to make arrangements for pre-registration.